asmodeus812/elearning/java-se-study/java-ocp/11-localization-and-zones.md

 Consider English which is spoken in many countries.
 There are variations in English based on the country in which the language is spoken.
 We all know that American English is different from British English, but there are many such versions.
-Below is a quick snippet that prints out all english language based localization formats.
+Below is a quick snippet that prints out all English language based localization formats.

 ```java
 Arrays.stream(Locale.getAvailableLocales())